savio-code/fern-wifi-cracker/README.md

 <hr>
-<h5>Create portable static executables from dynamic executables that will run on every version of linux, <a target="_blank" href="http://www.elfex-pro.com">Click here</a> for more information</h5>
+<h5>Create portable static executables from dynamic executables that will run on every distribution of linux, <a target="_blank" href="http://www.elfex-pro.com">Click here</a> for more information</h5>
 <hr>

 <b>DISCLAIMER</b>: Fern-Wifi-Cracker is designed to be used in testing and discovering flaws in ones own network with the aim of fixing the flaws detected, <b>DO NOT</b> use the program on networks for which you dont have permission, i am not responsible for whatever damage you cause by using this software.